tldr-pages/tldr/pages/common/jcal.md

 # jcal

-> Prints calendar information in Jalali format, with the current day highlighted.
+> Display calendar information in the Jalali format, with the current day highlighted.
 > More information: <http://www.nongnu.org/jcal/>.

 - Display a calendar for the current month:

 `jcal`

-- Display previous, current and next month:
+- Display the previous, current, and next months:

 `jcal -3`